aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 The `import` visitors are full of technical details I'll pass over.
-We could instead have turned `import` statements into `__import__()` calls and assignments, in the desugar pass we'll see soon; but that would take about as much compiler code, to produce worse compiled code.
+We could instead have turned `import` statements into `__import__()` calls and assignments, in the desugaring pass we'll see soon; but that would take about as much compiler code, to produce worse compiled code.